Neverlivedordied/outdated/README.md

   STEP 1.
 RESTART
 <d5>
   <dt>restart or shutdown the computer.
-Next plug in the usb in one of the usb ports.
-After that turn on the computer and reapetalty hit f12 or delete (these are the most common buttons used to access the BIOS or UEFI.)</dt>
+Then plug in the usb in one of the avaible usb ports on your computer.
+After that turn on the computer and repeatedly hit f12 or delete (these are the most common buttons used to access the BIOS or UEFI.) until the bios shows.</dt>
   <dd>(picture soon)</dd>